LibreCAD/LibreCAD/ChangeLogs/RELATIVE_POINT_ETC_README.md

 1) Enabling/disabling displaying reference entities on preview;
 2) Specifying shape/size for temporary reference points shown during preview;
 3) Specifying color for reference entities;

+Highlighting of entities in preview mode also takes into account whether the entity that the user tries to select is suitable for current operation.
+Only entities that are valid for the current context are highlighted.

+### Drawing Actions

+Preview for drawing actions may include additional important points that are used for building specific entity (centers of circles, tangent points, user selections points etc.).
+Support of key modifiers is action and context (action state) dependent.

+Some improvements for actions:

+1) "chordlen" command for DrawArc - creation of arch with specified horde
+2) Parallel Through Point option - now it's possible to create parallels that are placed in both sides symmetrically to selected entity.

+### Polyline Actions

+Preview for polyline editing actions improved and allows to perform such operations like deleting node, delete betwen nodes in more vidual and understandable way.

 ### New Info Actions